enesgasi/erkutReviews/README.md

 <h1>Review Scraper</h1>
 This little analysing tool allows developers to scrape reviews with a single button click.
-The program scrapes reviews from Steam's website and then inserts the data to the MSSQL database.
+The program scrapes reviews from Steam's website and then inserts the data into the MSSQL database.
 It's developed in order to help new developers analyse games so that they can improve their own.

 <h2>Prerequisites</h2>
 This program is made with Python 3.12.
-Anaconda installer is recommended The program uses variety of libraries. used libraries and how to install them are included in the code.
+Anaconda installer is recommended.
+The program uses variety of libraries. used libraries and how to install them are included in the code.
-You also need to create a local MSSQL database in your computer and enter your creditentials into the code.
+You also need to create a local MSSQL database in your computer and enter your credentials into the code.

 <h2>Usage</h2>